 The system always bleeds in smoothly and with familiarity it’s easy to judge when the car is going to stop, whether you prefer to leave the car in a favoured regeneration level or toggle the settings using the paddles as you see fit.

 Honda e 0-62mph, top speed and acceleration

 The Honda e Advance will do 0-62mph in 8.3 seconds while the less powerful standard car will take more like 8.5 seconds.
 Neither feels hot-hatch-quick, as some electric cars such as the i3 do, but the Honda is more than nippy enough, even if you ask for a mid-range burst of speed to merge onto a motorway.
-Of course, the e is direct drive to the wheels, so there are no gears and power arrives in a seamless surge of acceleration.

 Natural-feeling yet light steering is a real highlight of the Honda, which encourages you to swing through tight corners and roundabouts in order to take advantage of its tiny 8.6-metre turning circle.
 There’s a real cheekiness to the way the e handles that’s great for making bad roads and traffic more enjoyable than they have any right to be, so we’d say it’s the best city car to drive through the urban sprawl.

 It’s fun outside the city, too, where the rear-wheel-drive setup still delivers plenty of grip and you have enough confidence in the Honda’s performance and cornering ability to enjoy a country road or feel safe and secure on the motorway.
 A Skoda Citigoᵉ iV, SEAT Mii electric or Volkswagen e-up! would give it a run for its money, but the Honda certainly rides better and its steering and turning circle also give it an edge over those models.